solokirrik/aoc2024/day06/README.md

 ......#v..
 ```

 By predicting the guard's route, you can determine which specific positions in the lab will be in the patrol path.
-Including the guard's starting position, the positions visited by the guard before leaving the area are marked with an X:
+Including the guard's starting position, the positions visited by the guard before leaving the area are marked with an `X`:

 ```text
 ....#.....